MicrosoftDocs/power-automate-docs/articles/common-data-model-intro.md

 	![Sign in](./media/common-data-model-intro/signin-flow.png)

-1. In the **Search templates** box at the top of the screen, type or paste **common** and then press Return.
+1. In the **Search templates** box at the top of the screen, type or paste **common**, and then press Enter.

 	![Search for templates](./media/common-data-model-intro/template-search.png)

 1. In the list of templates, click or tap the template that imports data from the source you want into the entity (or *object*) that you want.

-	For example, click or tap the template that imports contact information from Dynamics CRM into the Common Data Model.
+	For example, click or tap the template that copies contact information from Dynamics CRM into the Common Data Model.

 	![Choose a template](./media/common-data-model-intro/choose-template.png)